 This publication is available in hard copy or PDF format.
-All other rights are reserved, including in relation to any Departmental logos or trade marks which may exist.
+All other rights are reserved, including in relation to any departmental logos or trade marks which may exist.
 For enquiries regarding the licence and any use of this publication, please contact:

+Director - Creative Services

+Communication Branch

-Director - Creative Services, Communication Branch People, Governance, Parliamentary and Communication Division Department of Infrastructure, Transport, Regional Development and Communications GPO Box 594 Canberra ACT 2601 Australia Email: creative.services@infrastructure.gov.au Website: www.infrastructure.gov.au
+Department of Infrastructure, Transport, Regional Development and Communications

+GPO Box 594

+Canberra ACT 2601

+Australia

+Email: publishing@infrastructure.gov.au

+Website: www.infrastructure.gov.au